pjtunstall/filler/README.md

 Are negative coordinates accepted by the game engine though?

-### Inconsistent symbols

-The shape cells of the example pieces in the [pieces](https://github.com/01-edu/public/tree/master/subjects/filler#the-pieces) section are all denoted by '#', but those of the example piece in the [Usage](https://github.com/01-edu/public/tree/master/subjects/filler#usage) section by 'O' (uppercase letter after 'N').
-I'm guessing this is an accidental relic of an earlier version where Player 1's symbol was 'O', as in the 42 School instructions?

 ## Plan

 I could keep a list of `piece::Cell`s in own and opponent's territory, then iterate through them rather than checking all potential coordinates to place a piece.
 That might be faster at the start.
 Or it might be slower than iterating over all the coordinates, which are, after all, only numbers, not elements stored on the stack.